 Unlike CW and SSB, most FM operators use vertically polarized antennas.
-To maximize your signal coverage, you'll want to use vertical polarization, too.
+To maximize your signal coverage, you'll want to use vertical polarization, too (though horizontal does work).
 A small beam antenna mounted in the vertical-polarity position (elements perpendicular to the ground) is one suggestion.
-An alternative is a simple omni-directional antenna such as a ground plane.
+An alternative is a simple omnidirectional antenna such as a ground plane.
 Since most of your contacts will be local, an omni-directional antenna may be nearly as effective as a beam.